Discrimination against “on camera” Actors & Actresses; Let’s put an end to it!

 “On camera” actors and actresses are the only artists to be systematically excluded from the programs offered by the Canadian and many provincial arts Councils.

-10 years ago, a startling revelation was brought to light: A distinction (a discrimination of sorts) was made between an actor who works on a theater stage versus an actor who works on a set.
+10 years ago, a startling realization surfaced: A distinction (a discrimination of sorts) was made between an actor who works on a theater stage versus an actor who works on a set.

 Grants for development, enrichment, travel and residence are, in fact, available to theater actors but not to their fellow thespians performing “on camera”.
-This, because Film, TV and Numeric Media actors & actresses are subjected to qualifications that are strictly based on theatre criteria, which renders any grant application futile and generates a systematic disqualification for actors and actresses practicing their craft, their art, on a film or Television set.
+This, because Film, TV and Numeric Media actors & actresses are subjected to qualifications that are strictly based on theatre criteria, which renders any grant application, by on camera actors, futile and generates a systematic disqualification for actors and actresses practicing their craft, their art, on a film or Television set.

 BUREAUCRATIC & POLITICAL PING PONG

 A year and a half ago, an initiative was created to signal this anomaly to the aforementioned institutions, as well as to the Minister of Canadian Heritage and Quebec’s Ministry of Culture, bringing to their attention this inequity, inadvertent as it may be, towards “on camera” actors and actresses.

 While the Canadian Heritage Minister applauds our efforts, she informed us that millions of dollars ($550 millions between 2016 et 2021) were injected into the Canadian Council for the Arts, which is a self-regulated institution, and invited us to raise our concerns directly with the Chief Executive Officer of the Canadian Council for the Arts, Mr. Simon Brault.